Jakub2222250/kindle-to-anki/readme.txt

 1. Copy "Internal Storage/system/vocabulary/vocab.db" from Kindle to "./inputs/vocab.db"
 2. Run kindle_to_anki.py
 3. Import "outputs/anki_import.txt" into Anki
-4. Manually review new cards
+4. Manually review new notes
     a.
 Read through and fix generated "Definition", "Context_Translation"
     b.
 Decide if "Cloze_Enabled" should be set to True
 6. Delete "Internal Storage/system/vocabulary/vocab.db" on of the kindle